 ICDs are stop-watch-sized devices implanted under the skin near the collarbone and connected to the heart with insulated leads.
 An ICD is used to treat abnormally fast and life-threatening arrhythmias, or irregular heart beats.
 It defibrillates-stuns-the heart, breaking the fast cycle of beats and allowing the heart to "reset."
 This returns the heart to a normal rhythm.
 Used preventively in people with heart failure and poor heart pumping function, these devices have been clinically proven to reduce the incidence of sudden cardiac death.

 These pacemakers, designed to treat heart failure, pace both left and right sides of the heart, as opposed to standard pacemakers that pace only one side of the heart.
 Bi-ventricular pacing, also called cardiac resynchronization therapy, allows the left ventricle to pump blood more efficiently.
 Certain types of these pacemakers may also monitor fluid accumulation in the thoracic cavity.
 Fluid accumulation of this type may signal worsening symptoms in heart failure patients.
 Early detection of fluid accumulation can assist in management of heart failure.

 These devices have capabilities of both the bi-ventricular pacemakers and ICDs.
 They pace the heart and can provide defibrillation as well.

-Physicians who treat patients with these devices include J. Michael Bensler, MD; F. Earl Fyke, III, MD, and James H. Hamilton, IV, MD.
+Physicians who treat patients with these devices include F. Earl Fyke, III, MD and Frank Haugland, MD PhD.

 After you have begun treatment, your physician may recommend that you participate in Baptist's Cardiac Rehab program.
 This is an outpatient program that combines supervised exercise with heart-specific education.
 Cardiac rehab can help patients feel better and reduce their risk for future heart problems